Secrets of the Silent Witch: Main characters

-The daughter of Count Kerbeck, a influential eastern noble, and a first-year student of the Advanced Course at Serendia Academy.
+The daughter of Count Kerbeck, an influential eastern noble, and a first-year student of the Advanced Course at Serendia Academy.
 She agrees to cooperate in the mission to guard the second prince and acts as Monica's "villainous" niece who abuses her to make the latter's cover story more convincing.
 In reality, she adores Monica, doting on the Sage and even addressing her as "dear sister" whenever they meet in private.
 This is thanks to Monica saving the lands of her father and the lives of his subjects when she defeated the Black Dragon of Worgan.
 She is very adept at collecting information and has a lot of connections in high society.
-Isabelle and her family are avid fans of villainous characters in fiction, and are always ready to lend their "vile" expertise to Monica for her mission.
+Isabelle and her family are avid fans of villainous characters in fiction, and are always ready to lend their expertise in "villainy" to Monica for her mission.